Dechie/dot-files/README.md

-# dot-files ... my config files
 # dot-files

-# dot-files
-# dot-files
+my config files

+these files include files such as vscode configs, neovim/vim configs, bash and zsh configs.